 Sheffield City Council wants to release green belt land in south-east Sheffield for thousands of new homes.
 Its Local Plan allocates two massive sites within roughly a mile of each other in S13 - Handsworth Hall Farm (870 homes) and Bramley Common (827 homes).
 Councillors say these sites are sustainable because of their "strategic location" near the proposed Waverley railway station.

 That justification does not withstand scrutiny.
 The transport infrastructure said to support these allocations is unfunded, delayed and uncertain.
 Yet the loss of green belt would be immediate and irreversible.
-Land should not be taken out of the green belt on the strength of infrastructure that may never be delivered.
+Land should not be taken out of the green belt on the basis of infrastructure that may never be delivered.

 The government's own planning rules - the "Golden Rules" introduced in December 2024 - were designed to prevent this situation from happening.
-And Clive Betts, the MP for Sheffield South East - the constituency through which the Sheffield–Lincoln line runs and where both sites would be built - told Planning Inspectors in October 2025 in plain terms what those rules mean here:
+And Clive Betts, the MP for Sheffield South East - the constituency through which the Sheffield–Lincoln railway line runs and where both sites would be built - told Planning Inspectors in October 2025 in plain terms what those rules mean here:

 "One heavy rail station for a train once an hour somewhere at Waverley is not going to provide the required infrastructure for that site."